Who is eligible?

 Who isn’t eligible?

-- eligible for an NHS Disabled Students' Allowance (this is a separate scheme)
+- eligible for an NHS Disabled Student Allowance (this is a separate scheme)

 - getting equivalent support from another funding source, such as their university or a social work bursary

-Students should check with their university or college that their course is recognised.
+They should check with their university or college that their course is recognised as one which attracts funding.

-Previous study won’t affect their eligibility for DSAs, even if they've already had financial support.
+Previous study won’t affect their eligibility for DSA, even if they’ve already had financial support.

-But, if they've had DSAs for any specialist equipment for a previous course, this will be taken into account.
+But, if they’ve had DSA for any specialist equipment for a previous course, this will be taken into account.

-If they're studying abroad they may be eligible for DSAs whilst attending an overseas university or college as part of their UK course.
+If they’re studying abroad they may be eligible for DSA whilst attending an overseas university or college as part of their UK course.